 Working with Paula Grace made a world of difference to the interior design of our remodeled home.
 Paula Grace provided critical input through all phases of our project from space planning and lighting to the final room designs and selection of furnishings.
 We are so pleased with the results.
-Throughout the process we were impressed by Paula Grace's attention to detail, her careful listening to our priorities, her artistic choices balanced with comfortable and effective use of space.
+Throughout the process we were impressed by Paula Grace’s attention to detail, her careful listening to our priorities, her artistic choices balanced with comfortable and effective use of space.
 She taught us quite a bit too ~ providing the benefit of a great learning experience along the way.

 When working with clients – first as a psychotherapist, and now as an interior designer – I strive to be evocative, to help my clients define and draw out what’s inside and reveal it to the world.
 I act as a change agent in my clients’ lives, evoking emotions and insights that help you grow and see new possibilities – until together, we create a new living environment that’s perfectly suited to your needs and desires.

 Others have said that “Inspiration is everywhere, you just have to be observant.”
 I agree.
 There are five main sources of inspiration that help fuel my work in interior design.
 The first is music; the second, the principles and elements of all art, including design; third, my clients; fourth, my upbringing; and fifth, my commitment to giving back.

 First, I have always been influenced by music – the lyrics, melody, rhythm, harmony…Music regularly takes me on a journey into the three-dimensional realm.
 When I develop new furnishings or interior designs for homes, music always serves as an essential creative force.
 As that great Dobie Gray song, “Drift Away,” says:

 Thanks for the joy that you’ve given me

 I want you to know I believe in your song